Suddenly Yours

-Suddenly Yours is the debut full-length studio album by American pop rock band Allstar Weekend.
+Suddenly Yours is the debut studio album by the American pop rock band Allstar Weekend.
 It was released on October 19, 2010 by Hollywood Records.

 The album is preceded by the lead single, "Dance Forever", which was released on June 7, 2010.
 The album's second single, "Come Down with Love" was released on September 19, 2010.

 Background

 On August 30, 2010, Allstar Weekend performed Dance Forever and The Weekend live on Good Morning America.
 After the performance, they confirmed that their debut album, titled Suddenly Yours would be released on October 19, 2010.
 The album's lead single, titled "Come Down with Love", was released on September 19 with the music video out on September 21.

 They stated that the album will feature the seven tracks from their debut EP, Suddenly, as well four new ones including their new lead single for Suddenly Yours, "Come Down with Love."

 Promotion

 On August 30, 2010, Allstar Weekend performed "Dance Forever" and "The Weekend" live on Good Morning America.
 In addition, they were on the Disney Channel series Sonny with a Chance to sing "Come Down With Love".
 They have already completed their second tour "The Suddenly Yours Tour".